piscinajs/piscina/README.md

     to the task.
 Keep in mind that Worker threads are generally not built for handling I/O in parallel.
   * `useAtomics`: (`boolean`) Use the [`Atomics`][] API for faster communication between threads.
 This is on by default.
+You can disable `Atomics` globally by setting the environment variable `PISCINA_DISABLE_ATOMICS` to `1`.
   * `resourceLimits`: (`object`) See [Node.js new Worker options][]
     * `maxOldGenerationSizeMb`: (`number`) The maximum size of each worker threads main heap in MB.